 Catalin is an editorial board member for the Journal of Media Practice and Education and for Screen Bodies - An Interdisciplinary Journal of Experience, Perception and Display.
-He is fellow of the Higher Education Academy, holds a PhD in Media and Communication from Goldsmiths, University of London, and he is external examiner for media degrees at Coventry University and the University of Sussex.
+He is fellow of the Higher Education Academy, holds a PhD in Media and Communication from Goldsmiths, University of London, and he is external examiner for media degrees at the University of Newcastle and the University of Glasgow.

 Before joining Bournemouth University, Catalin worked at the University of West London, where he was member of the Faculty’s Research and Enterprise Committee, as well as the Research Ethics Panel.
 Prior to that he worked at the University of South Wales, University College London, Middlesex University and Goldsmiths, University of London.